Skip to main content

 primaryKeys

-specifies key values used by "getRecordsByIds" to find and return one or more records.
+(conditional) specifies values of the fields used to form a multi-field primary key.
 It is mutually exclusive with "ids".

 "null"